Reclaiming doctors’ time with AI-assisted rota management

 To cope, doctors develop their own workarounds — triple-checking details, screenshotting rotas for offline access, and manually adding shifts to personal calendars.
 But these patches come at the expense of time and mental energy.

-Key finding 2: Swapping a shift is slow, admin-heavy and prone to operational risks
+Swapping a shift is slow, admin-heavy, and prone to operational hazards

-Key finding 2: Swapping a shift is slow, admin-heavy and prone to operational risks
+Swapping a shift is slow, admin-heavy, and prone to operational hazards

-Key finding 2: Swapping a shift is slow, admin-heavy and prone to operational risks
+Swapping a shift is slow, admin-heavy, and prone to operational hazards

 Swapping a shift to accommodate personal plans emerged as one of the biggest pain points; a process that took significant time and thought, often spread across multiple days.
 Users commonly described it as “time-consuming,” “awkward,” and “a nightmare”.